jaspector

 OSSF inspector business hours are Monday through Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: OSSF inspection is required before covering the system, followed by notice of approval after successful inspection.
+Typical sequence: OSSF inspection is required before covering the system, followed by notice of approval after successful inspection.
 County-road-access work is inspected by the County Commissioner for acceptability after permit issuance and notice.
 Subdivision procedure contemplates construction of improvements followed by county inspection and final approval/acceptance of improvements before final plat filing.

-Do I need a building permit in unincorporated Mills County, TX?
+01 Do I need a building permit in unincorporated Mills County, TX?

 No public evidence found of a general unincorporated-county building permit program.
 Verified permit controls are narrower.
 OSSF permits are required for all on-site sewage facilities regardless of acreage.
 Floodplain Development Permits are required for development in regulated flood hazard areas.
 Subdivision plats and associated approvals are required for covered land divisions.
 A county-road-access permit is required to construct or revise a new or existing entrance onto a county road.

-How much does a building permit cost in unincorporated Mills County, TX?
+02 How much does a building permit cost in unincorporated Mills County, TX?

+Building permit fees in unincorporated Mills County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is OSSF application/inspection fee $335.00; county-road-access permit fee $50; subdivision preliminary plat and final plat each have a $1,000 minimum fee.
 Fees are calculated as: OSSF is a flat $335.00 application/inspection fee.
 County-road-access permit is a flat $50 permit fee, with an additional $1,500 county-installation fee under the preferred installation option after inspection and agreement if the county installs the culvert.
 Subdivision fees are flat plus per-lot for plats: preliminary plat $300 plus $100 per lot with a $1,000 minimum; final plat $500 plus $50 per lot with a $1,000 minimum; amending plat $300; replat $500; vacating plat/right-of-way/easements $300; variance request $200 per variance per lot..
 Plan check fee: No separate public floodplain or OSSF plan check fee found.
 Subdivision construction inspection fee is 2% of infrastructure cost, and the regulations also require applicants to reimburse county direct expenses for professional plat/application/construction review as applicable..

-How do I apply for a building permit in unincorporated Mills County, TX?
+03 How do I apply for a building permit in unincorporated Mills County, TX?

-1. Verify the tract is in unincorporated Mills County and identify which county control applies: OSSF/septic, floodplain development, subdivision/platting, and/or county-road access.
+To apply for a building permit in unincorporated Mills County, TX, follow these steps: 1.
+Verify the tract is in unincorporated Mills County and identify which county control applies: OSSF/septic, floodplain development, subdivision/platting, and/or county-road access.
 2. For OSSF/septic work, obtain the county packet, complete all pages, obtain required soil evaluation and planning materials, and submit the application to the County Judge's office with the fee and legal description.
 3. For floodplain development, submit a Floodplain Development Permit application to the County Judge as Floodplain Administrator on county-furnished forms with plans showing location, dimensions, elevations, and other required floodplain information.
 4. For subdivision work, submit the preliminary plat and engineering plans first, then construct improvements, then submit the final plat and pay applicable fees.
 5. For a county-road driveway/entrance permit, contact the applicable County Commissioner, complete the county form, and submit the application plus the fee to the County Judge's office.
 6. Where the subdivision lies in a city's ETJ or city limits, obtain the required city signatures shown in the county plat regulations before final approval and recordation.

-How long does it take to get a building permit in unincorporated Mills County, TX?
+04 How long does it take to get a building permit in unincorporated Mills County, TX?

-How do I schedule a building inspection in unincorporated Mills County, TX?
+05 How do I schedule a building inspection in unincorporated Mills County, TX?

-Inspections can be scheduled via: OSSF Inspector Al Hamrick: (325) 372-1751, County Judge's Office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Mills County, TX via: OSSF Inspector Al Hamrick: (325) 372-1751, County Judge's Office.
 OSSF inspections must be requested at least 5 working days in advance.
 County-road-access work requires 48-hour notice to the applicable County Commissioner before work starts..